ShJavokhir/Dont-Waste/README.md

-# Waste2Cash
+# FeedMe

 ## Use Cases

-- Information about different wastes and how they can be recycled
-- Recyclable market
-    - Sell your wastes
-    - Buy others waste to recycle
+- Finding foods those are going to expiry soon
+- Post foods those are going to expiry soon for cheaper price, instead of wasting
-- Waste Pickup
+- Donate food
-    - Become a waste pickerx
-    - Hire a waste picker
-- Recycling machines market
-- Local recycle centers
-- Report unwanted trash
+- Add your products to app with their expiry date, so you will not waste them
-- Give Feedback
+- User authentication

 ## Entities

-- Waste
+- Post
-    - Id
+    -  id
-    - Name
+    -  title
-    - Type
+    -  description
-    - Price
+    -  location
-    - Order type (buy/sell)
+    -  price
-    - Owner
+    -  author
-    - Location
+    -  phone number